nbrest/kamehouse/kamehouse-mobile/README.md

 # Build Instructions

-- Use the `build-kamehouse.sh` script with parameter `-m mobile` from the root of kamehouse parent project to do all these following steps automatically
+- Use the `build-kamehouse.sh -m mobile` script from the root of kamehouse parent project or from kamehouse-mobile dir to do all these following steps automatically

 ## To build manually: